Commensurating actions of birational groups and groups of pseudo-automorphisms: Pseudo-regularization of birational transformations

 \section{Pseudo-regularization of birational transformations}

-In this section, we make use of the action of $\Bir(X)$ on $\Hyp(X)$ to characterize and study groups of birational transformations that are pseudo-regularizable, in the sense of Definition~\ref{d_psr}.
+In this section, the action of $\Bir(X)$ on $\Hyp(X)$ is used to characterize and study groups of birational transformations that are pseudo-regularizable, in the sense of Definition~\ref{d_psr}.
 As before, $\bfk$ is an algebraically closed field.